piyusharorawork/via/README.md

 ## TODO

-- Resize video (video url , resolution) command
 - Extract clip from video for a range of frames
+- Extract image with resolution
 - Moment Testing
-- Extract image with resolution
 - Exporter tool store
+- Replace makefile with vscode launch

 - Convert Frames to video
 - Extract frames of video